chipzoller/hugo-clarity/README.md

 ### Web site analytics

 If using Google Analytics, configure the `ga_analytics` global parameter in your site with your ID.
+You can opt to set a google tag manager using `google_tag_manager_id`.

 If using Baidu Analytics, configure the `baidu_analytics` global parameter in your site with your ID.